-Abermann et al. (2010) demonstrated in a pilot study for the Ötztal Alps that LiDAR DEMs can be used with high accuracy for mapping glacier area.
-Figure 3 shows a LiDAR hillshade of glaciers in the Ötztal Alps dating from 2006 with orthofotos in VIS and CIR RGB from 2010 for comparison.
-The update of the glacier shapes from the inventory of 1998 was done combining hill shades with different illumination angles calculated from LiDAR DEMs (Figure 4, location of the subset see Figure 3), analysing the surface elevation changes between the GI 2 and GI 3 inventories (Figure 5, location of the subset see Figure 3) and by 199 comparison with orthophoto data, where available.
-The surface elevation change shows a 200 maximum close to the position of the GI 3 glacier margin and should be zero outside the GI 2 201 glacier margin (apart from permafrost phenomena or mass movements).
-The resulting glacier 202 boundaries are shown in Figure 6.
-Abermann et al. (2010) quantify the accuracy of the areas 203 204 derived by the LiDAR method to $\pm 1.5$ % for glaciers larger than 1 km and up to $\pm 5$ % for smaller ones.
-The comparison with glacier margins measured by DGPS in the field for 118 205 points showed that 95% of these glacier margins derived from LiDAR were within an 8 m 206 radius of the measured points and 85% within a 4 m radius.
-Within this study, no experiment 207 on quantifying differences between manual digitizing of different observers has been 208 performed, as a number of studies with a high number of participants have already been 209 210 carried out for VIS remote sensing data (e.g. Paul et al, 2013).
+the subset see Fig. 3) and by comparison with orthophoto data, where available.
+The surface elevation change shows a maximum close to the position of the GI 3 glacier margin and should be zero outside the GI 2 glacier margin (apart from permafrost phenomena or mass movements).
+The resulting glacier boundaries are shown in Fig. 6.
+Abermann et al. (2010) quantify the accuracy of the areas derived by the lidar method to ± 1.5 % for glaciers larger than 1 km2 and up to ± 5 % for smaller ones.
+The comparison with glacier margins measured by DGPS in the field for 118 points showed that hillshade GI 3 (2006)